trishanamruthur/HRL-Labs-Clinic/Charge-Stability/charge-stability/gloss.md

 (gls:schrodinger)=
 ## Schrodinger Equation
-The Schrodinger equation is the equation that dictates the time evolution of a wavefunction.
+The Schrodinger equation is the equation that dictates the time evolution of a wave function.
 [Read more](https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation).

 (gls:wavefxn)=
 ## Wave Function